 The Baptist Union exists to bring gospel renewal to people and places in their local neighbourhoods.
 We endeavour to do this through faith communities that are marked out by robust leadership, effective mission, growing disciples, healthy resources and authentic worship.

-Since June 2021 the Baptist Support Centre, as part of the Lead Team, has a part-time Communication Director on staff.
+Since June 2021 the Baptist National Support Centre, as part of the Lead Team, has a part-time Communication Director on staff.
 Prior to this, in the era of a printed Baptist magazine there was an ‘Editor of the Baptist’ which was an elected role through the Baptist National Hui (Assembly).
-In May 2023 an advisory group was formed primarily to oversee the content on the Baptist NZ platform (content for this website, the Baptist NZ app, and social media), to ensure it is fulfilling the objectives of the Baptist Union (paragraph one above).
+In May 2023 an advisory group was formed primarily to oversee the content on the Baptist NZ platform (content for this website, the Baptist NZ app, printable newsletters and social media), to ensure it is fulfilling the objectives of the Baptist Union (paragraph one above).
 The Editorial Advisory Group is a group of volunteers with an active interest in this form of communication as a unifying feature of our collective of faith communities.
-The group meets quarterly together online, with one of these meetings hopefully in person, with communication between meetings.

 The purposes of the Editorial Advisory Group members